Tumbarumba welcomes you!

 expensively extensively fenced, after lots of engagement with local landholders.
 Grids are still being placed to ensure the trail cannot be shut off by gates, so that it is a seamless trail.

 The closest public toilets are in various locations in Tumbarumba and at Rosewood.
-Currently there are no toilets along the trail but it is envisaged that a toilet will be located at Figures St and possibly another location before the end of the year.
+Currently there are no toilets along the trail but it is envisaged that a toilet will be located at Figures St and possibly another location before too long.

 Food and Water

 As with any adventure it is advisable to take your own supplies and ensure you carry your own rubbish out with you.
-There is water available in Tumbarumba and Rosewood Park, as well as at Gone Barny, on the edge of the Rosewood village.
-At this moment in time there are no facilities along the trail but we are hoping this will change by the end of the year.
+There is water available in Tumbarumba and at the park in Rosewood, as well as at Gone Barny, on the edge of the Rosewood village.
+At this moment in time there are no facilities along the trail but we are hoping this will change in the not too distant future.

 Distance each way is 21km